428. Rory vs. Alastair: Are we spending too much on defence?

 They're books that you will enjoy more by having them read to you properly by voices that understand weight, rhythm, and the power of a well-timed pause.

-I'm going to get you to read read my next audio book.
+Just so you're beautiful.
+I'm going to get you to read my next audiobook.

 More recommendations to come.

-Welcome back to The Residence with me, Alistair Campbell.
+Welcome back to The Residence Politics with me, Arista Campbell.

-Can you just begin by just giving us a sense of why unions continue to matter in British politics, politics, particularly for the Labour Party.
+Can you just begin by... just giving us a sense of why unions continue to matter in British politics, particularly for the Labour Party.

 And do they matter much less than they did when you were in government with Tony Blair, or is it pretty much the same story?

-And I think that one of the reasons, so at the moment, you mentioned the Angela Reyna
+And I think that one of the reasons, so at the moment, you mentioned the Angela Reiner

 dispute with Unite.

-What Unite say this is about is the this continuing dispute about the dustbin collection in Birmingham and the what they identify as a huge pay cut for some of the people who are involved in refuse collection in Birmingham but I think part of what's going on I'm not minimizing their their case case, but I think part of what's going on is that these days the union leaders have to actually fight quite hard in what is a political attention economy, if you like, to get noticed.
+But I think part of what's going on, and I'm not minimising their case, but I think part of what's going on is that these days the union leaders have to actually fight quite hard in what is a political attention economy, if you like, to get noticed.

-So I think if you know, talking to people who are you know close to Angela Reiner, I think they would say that this is about them using Angela Reiner's position as Deputy Prime Minister and the member of Unite to drag her right into something where they want her to be, as it were, on their side in a dispute that should be being settled by the council involved.
+So, I think if you know, talking to people who are, you know, close to Angela Reina, I think they would say that this is about them using Angela Reiner's position as Deputy Prime Minister and a member of Unite to drag her right into something where they want her to be, as it were, on their side in a dispute that should be being settled by the council involved.

 I think during our time, because